petrdoubek/waterbag-control/README.md

 ## Remote Control

 The configuration of sensor can be changed from server by inserting a new configuration into `command` table in the SQL database.
 The change is not immediate, the controller checks for new setup after it sends the measurement.
 This is cost optimization to save free hours on Heroku - if this is not a concern for you, configure shorter `FORCE_SEND_S` period.
 Server cannot push the configuration.

+Either use the `config` page on web server, or command line interface, e.g.:

 ```
 python water/waterbag.py insert_command '{"DIST_SENSOR_BOTTOM_MM":1674,"TRIGGER_OVERFLOW_MM":600,"MAX_DETECT_CM":300,"N_PINGS":9,"MIN_CHANGE_MM":3,"CYCLE_MEASURE_S":2,"CYCLE_SEND_S":60,"FORCE_SEND_S":7200,"WIFI_TIMEOUT_S":30}'